symfony/symfony-docs/http_client.rst

 -------

-This component includes the ``MockHttpClient`` and ``MockResponse`` classes to use in tests that shouldn't make actual HTTP requests.
-Such tests can be useful, as they will run faster and produce consistent results, since they're not dependent on an external service.
+This component includes the ``MockHttpClient`` and ``MockResponse`` classes to use in tests that should not make actual HTTP requests.
+Such tests can be useful, as they will run faster and produce consistent results, since they are not dependent on an external service.
 By not making actual HTTP requests there is no need to worry about the service being online or the request changing state, for example deleting a resource.